miklevin/MikeLev.in/_posts/2024-10-23-the-port-for-real-this-time.md

 ...and this thing is now customized.
 Wow, it's amazing what a difference filling the real app names in does for making it feel real.

+## Renaming Customer to Client

 Next, we relabel `Customer` to `Client`.
-Internally, it's actually `Profile` but I relabeled it to Customer during template development to ensure that it was relabelable.
+Internally, the concept is actually `Profile` for invisibly wiring UI-stuff up, but I relabeled what displays to the user to Customer during template development to ensure that it was relabelable.
 And I'm not going to trust this one to AI as it's too easy to misinterpret and break the app.
 There's a magical mystery line which is one of Jeremy Howard's oddest decisions in designing the FastHTML system.
 Whereas the `Flask` API which all of this stuff is modeled after mainly has the `app` object as an instantiated instance of a Flask server, FastHTML has an app and `rt` instance.
 It uses a novel tuple object returner, so it follows the odd model:

 ```python
 app, rt = fast_app()